MichaelCurrin/jekyll-actions-quickstart/README.md

 How to setup as a GitHub Pages site:

 1. Add this repo to your GitHub repos using the template or fork button.
 You only need `master` branch.
 The `gh-pages` branch will get built from scratch later.
-1. Follow the instructions in the tutorial page's _Add token_ section to add `JEKYLL_PAT` to the environment as Secret, so you have a Github Auth token created and added to your repo.
+1. Follow the instructions in the tutorial page's _Add token_ section to add `JEKYLL_PAT` to the environment as Secret, so you have a GitHub Auth token created and added to your repo.
 1. Save a file or push a commit.
 1. Go to the _Actions_ tab of your repo to see the workflow running.
     - On success, it will generate the site, commit to `gh-pages` branch and make the content available GH Pages.